micmejia/bible-dump/AMPC/Luke/Luke 10.md

-Now by [^h]coincidence a certain priest was going down along that road, and when he saw him, he passed by on the other side.
+Now by coincidence a certain priest was going down along that road, and when he saw him, he passed by on the other side.